Medical Information

 Immunizations

-Colorado State Law requires that all students attending public school MUST comply with the required immunization guidelines or MAKE APPLICATION FOR MEDICAL/RELIGIOUS EXEMPTIONS or sign a SIXTY-DAY WAIVER during which time required immunizations are updated and/or received.
+Colorado State Law requires that all students attending public school MUST comply with the required immunization guidelines or MAKE APPLICATION FOR MEDICAL/RELIGIOUS EXEMPTIONS.
 Those students who do not meet the immunization requirements, WILL BE EXCLUDED from school until the requirements are met.

 Grades Kindergarten through 5th grade are required to have the following immunizations: